DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Stop the forgejo service:
 `# systemctl stop forgejo.service`

-While at it, make `/etc/forgejo/` and the `app.ini` read-only for the git user (Forgejo doesn't write to it after the initial configuration):
+While at it, you could make `/etc/forgejo/` read-only for the git user (Forgejo shouldn't add any files after the initial configuration):
+`# chmod 750 /etc/forgejo`
+For the same reason you could make the app.ini read-only, like:
-`# chmod 750 /etc/forgejo && chmod 640 /etc/forgejo/app.ini`
+`# chmod 640 /etc/forgejo/app.ini`
+*But note that Forgejo might still modify the app.ini later, especially when running a new version for the first time, which might add new options!*

 Now (as root) edit `/etc/forgejo/app.ini`